Gordon User Guide: Storage Overview

 Additionally, users will have to change the PBS node request line:

-If more than one bigflash node is needed (we have 4 available) for the run, the following line also needs to be added since all four nodes are not on the same switch:
+If more than one bigflash node is needed for a single job, the following line also needs to be added since not all bigflash nodes share the same switch:

 /scratch1/$USER/$PBS_JOBID (16-way and larger) /scratch2/$USER/$PBS_JOBID (32-way and larger)